Acero100/neptune/README.md

-# neptune
+# Neptune
-10 people contribution
+Neptune is a community open source roblox exploit that is being contributed too by 10 devs